Marketing, community, support or all of the above?

 OCTOBER 29, 2010

 The rise of spacial marketing.
 The bottom line is that many marketers on Facebook are paying insufficient attention to content design while paying undue attention to creative design.
 Tweet Are you focusing your Facebook investment in the right place?
-Interesting, right?
-The first time that people come to your page is absolutely the most critical. and 8:00 p.m.
-ET on weekdays.
+The immensely smart Jay Baer directed my attention to research conducted by Jeff Widman of Brand Glue , who found that 99.5% 3:00 p.m.